Why is this important?

-There are three main types of interest-only mortgages.
-These are:
+There are several types of interest-only mortgages which include:

 - an endowment mortgage.
 This mortgage is made up of two parts - the loan from the lender and an endowment policy taken out with an insurance company.
 You pay interest on the loan in monthly instalments to the lender but do not actually pay off any of the loan.
 The endowment policy is paid monthly to an insurance company.
 At the end of the mortgage term, the policy matures and produces a lump sum which should pay off the loan to the lender.
 In some circumstances, an endowment policy may produce an additional lump sum.
 However, there is also a risk that it will not be worth enough to pay off the loan at the end of the mortgage term.
 If you have been told by your endowment provider that your policy will not be enough to pay off your loan, you should seek independent financial advice.
 You can get information about dealing with endowment policies from the Money Advice Service website at www.moneyadviceservice.org.uk

 - a pension mortgage.
 This mortgage is mainly for self-employed people.
 The monthly payments are made up of interest payments on the loan and contributions to a pension scheme.
 When the borrower retires, there is a lump sum to pay off the loan and a pension

 - an ISA mortgage.
 With an ISA mortgage, you pay interest to the lender, and contributions to an Individual Savings Account (ISA) which should pay off the loan.